 Terex UK Group Tax Strategy

 Terex Corporation and subsidiaries (“Terex”) is a US multinational corporation that is publicly traded on the New York Stock Exchange and subject to its full regulatory framework.
-As of 2017 Q4, Terex is comprised of about 100 legal entities incorporated in about 30 different countries.
-Terex generates approximately USD 4 billion in annual sales and operates in three segments, Aerial Work Platforms (“AWP”), Cranes, and Materials Processing (“MP”).
+As of 2019 Q3, Terex is comprised of around 85 legal entities incorporated across 31 different countries.
+Terex generates approximately USD 4 billion in annual sales for continuing operations and currently operates in two segments, Aerial Work Platforms (“AWP”) and Materials Processing (“MP”).

 As part of Terex Corporation, Terex entities within the UK are aligned with, and follow, the wider Terex guiding principles, codes of conduct and tax policy.
 First and foremost, the Terex Way Values demand and support a culture of tax compliance and the Terex UK tax strategy is grounded in the Terex value of integrity and our commitment to comply with all laws and regulations.
 Terex tax strategy is focused on ensuring that taxes and tax risk are managed to provide outcomes consistent with commercial reality and applicable law and are within the parameters of the strategic objectives of Terex.
 Terex Tax Strategy requires that all tax regulations are complied with in the UK and other relevant jurisdictions.
 The Vice President, Chief Tax Officer (“CTO”) is responsible for management of the tax affairs and global tax risks of the Terex Group.
 The CTO reports to the Senior Vice President, Chief Financial Officer of Terex.

 Risk Management and Governance Arrangements